-As a result of the coronavirus (COVID-19) outbreak, the Department for Education took steps to relax the ring-fencing arrangements for the PE and sport premium in the 2019 to 2020 academic year to allow any unspent grant to be carried forward into the 2020 to 2021 academic year.
+As a result of the coronavirus (COVID-19) pandemic, the government relaxed the ring-fencing arrangements for the PE and sport premium in the 2019 to 2020 academic year, to allow any unspent grant to be carried forward into the 2020 to 2021 academic year.
+Due to the continuation of the pandemic, this was also applied to any unspent funding for the 2020 to 2021 academic year.

-Click HERE to view the new guidance, courtesy of GOV.UK.
+Click HERE to view the current guidance, courtesy of GOV.UK.

 All young people should have the opportunity to live healthy and active lives.
 A positive experience of sport and physical activity at a young age can build a lifetime habit of participation.